-To better understand the importance of selecting a premium incident management system, let’s consider PagerDuty.
+To better understand the importance of selecting a premium incident management system, let’s consider PagerDuty as an alternative.
 The PagerDuty incident management platform is one of the most-popular options for businesses, but it actually may be an inferior choice relative to the competition.
-In fact, there are many reasons why businesses should look beyond PagerDuty for incident management, and these reasons include:
+In fact, there are many reasons why businesses should look beyond PagerDuty for incident management:

 IT teams need an alert monitoring system that streamlines workflows.
 The ideal incident management system empowers IT team members to send JIRA notifications as soon as an incident occurs.
 Plus, when an incident is created, IT team members can use this system to open an issue with JIRA.
 When an incident is assigned, IT team members can leverage this system to update the issue status in JIRA, too.
 Lastly, when an incident is resolved, IT team members can utilize this system to close the incident in JIRA.

 A service-level agreement (SLA) defines the level of service a business is expected to provide to its customers.
-But PagerDuty – like many comparable incident management systems – does not account for SLAs.
-Instead, PagerDuty enables IT teams to escalate incidents – and that’s all.
+But PagerDuty– like many comparable Incident Management and IT Service Alerting systems – does not account for SLAs.
+Instead, PagerDuty enables IT teams to escalate incidents vertically – and that’s it.